speedscale/docs/docs/guides/resign_jwt_mocks.md

 # Re-signing JWTs in mocks

 Most real-world APIs require authentication.
 The most common type of authentication we see is JWT/OAuth2.
 This guide shows you how to train Speedscale to automatically re-sign JWTs when simulating backend services for your Service Under Test (SUT).
+This guide is only for automatically generated service mocks (not incoming load)

 :::note
 This workflow is currently in queue for complete automation by Speedscale engineering.
 If you'd like to view the new design and weigh in let us know in the [community](https://slack.speedscale.com).
 For now, please follow these instructions.
 The new system will be backwards compatible.